...

 On-Arrival Visa Fee:

-Note: It is advisable to carry some cash (in US$ or other major currencies) to pay for the visa fee.
+Note: Regarding multiple entries, if you’re planning to leave and re-enter Nepal (side trips to Tibet or Bhutan), you’ll need a multiple-entry visa that costs USD 25 extra.
+And we advise you to carry some cash (US or other major currencies) to pay for the visa fee.
 Traveler’s cheques are not accepted.

 Khumbu Pasang Lhamu Rural Municipality Permit